digital-work-lab/open-source-project/docs/syllabus.md

 Against this background, the goal of this project is to understand and use Git-based open-source workflows and development environments (e.g., pull requests, forks, and continuous integration).
 Within the framework of an existing open-source project, [CoLRev](https://github.com/CoLRev-Environment/colrev){: target="_blank"}, selected functionalities will be developed and contributed in small teams.
 The sub-projects will be presented in the first session of the course, and preferences for topics will be taken into account when forming groups.

-At the beginning of the project, three block events are planned: (1) an overview of the open-source project and the sub-projects with subsequent topic assignment, (2) an introduction to Git, and (3) an introduction to Python.
+At the beginning of the project, three block events are planned: (1) an overview of the open-source project and the sub-projects with subsequent topic assignments, (2) an introduction to Git, and (3) an introduction to Python.
 The subsequent work phase will be accompanied by targeted code markers for orientation in the project and by offering hacking sessions in groups.
 The code review session will take place in the last weeks of the lecture period.
 At that time, a completed sub-project will be reported, the results of which have been incorporated into the overarching open-source project (merged or advanced pull request).

 ## Instructor